mattingly/smog/README.md

 Run the files in this order:

 1. merge_beijing.r: Merges hourly data from 2008 to 2014 on PM 2.5 readings from the U.S. Embassy in Beijing.
-2. scrape_weather.r: Scrapes hourly weather data.
+2. scrape_weather.r: Scrapes hourly weather data from the web to csv files.
-3. merge_weather.r: Merges weather data.
+3. merge_weather.r: Merges weather data from csv files to the Beijing air quality dataset.
 4. predict_air_pm25.r: Uses the super learner algorithm to generate future air quality predictions based on historical data.